-The National Cancer Screening Register (the Register) is a national electronic infrastructure for the collection, storage, analysis and reporting of screening program data for the renewed National Cervical Screening Program and the National Bowel Cancer Screening Program.
+The National Cancer Screening Register (the Register) is a national electronic infrastructure for the collection, storage, analysis and reporting of screening program data for the renewed National Cervical Screening Program.

 In December 2017 the Register went live and became functional to accept cervical screening results from pathology labs in Australia.